thromel/thromel/README.md

 ### About Me

-Hello, I'm Romel.
-I write codes and I procrastinate.
-Currently a 3rd year undergrad majoring in Computer Science and Engineering at BUET (Bangladesh University of Engineering and Technology).
+Hello there!
+Just another CS undergrad, in his senior year.
+I'm passionate about learning new things and applying them do real projects.
+I plan to start as a Software Engineer soon.

 ### Interests
-- Algorithms
+- Algorithms & Problem Solving
-- Backend web development
+- Backend Web Development
-- Deep Learning
+- Distributed Systems
-- Natural Language Processing
 - DevOps

-and so many random stuff like: Geography, Economics, Conspiracy theories, Football...
+- Blockchain

 ### Technology Stack ###